-The London Bat Group undertakes surveys to gain a greater knowledge of London’s bats, their distribution and habitat requirements.
-If you have any ideas for new projects the bat group could get involved in please let us know or fill in a Project Proposal Form below.
+Details about some of these projects are below – please click on the title links for more information.
+If you have any ideas for new projects that the bat group could get involved in, and potentially help fund, please let us know or fill in a Project Proposal Form below.

 Ongoing projects: